chrultrabook/docs/src/docs/firmware/index.md

 # Flashing Custom Firmware

 ::: danger
 You are about to make **unofficial** changes to your device!
-This will likely **void any warranty.** We provide **zero warranty** if you encounter bugs, brick your device, lose your job because the alarm clock didn't go off, or if a thermonuclear war starts. **You are doing all changes at your own risk**!
+This will **void any warranty** that came with your original purchae.
+We provide **zero warranty** if you encounter bugs, brick your device, lose your job because the alarm clock didn't go off, or if a thermonuclear war starts. **You are doing all changes at your own risk**!
 :::

 ::: danger
-Do not continue if your device is currently owned or enrolled by a organization, such as a school or employer.
-Unless you were given permission by your organization, it is a crime.
+Do not continue if your device is currently owned or enrolled by a organization, such as a school or employer, unless you were given **direct permission to do so.**
 :::

 ## Prerequisites